 QR (short for 'Quick Response') Codes are two dimensional barcodes.
-They can be encoded with information which can be accessed when scanned by a suitable QR code reader such as a mobile phone.
-The QR codes you can download for your Kixtag are encoded either with the web address of your Kixtag or a unique code which directs to your Kixtag but can be logged independently within your Kixtag stats.
+They can be encoded with information which, when scanned by a suitable QR code reader, can be accessed.
+The QR codes you get with your Kixtag are encoded either with the web address of your Kixtag or a unique code which directs to your Kixtag but can be logged independently within your Kixtag stats.
 All your Kixtag QR codes are unique to you.
-Create your free QR Code here at Kixtag to link wherever you want.

 QR Code readers

-The most common device for reading QR codes for Kixtag users will be a mobile phone.
+The most common device for reading QR codes is the mobile phone.
 A number of mobile phones now come with a QR reader already installed.
 For those that don't, it's fairly straightforward to download and install a suitable 'app'.

 Four basic rules.

-- Fourthly, contrast.
+Fourthly, contrast.
 QR Codes don't have to be black and white.
 In fact, the little squares don't even need to be square.
 There are some great examples in Japan of some highly modified QR Codes which scan very well.
-You can purchase simple 'designer' QR Codes directly from Kixtag for your Kixtag with just a couple of clicks.
+You can even purchase 'designer' QR Codes directly from Kixtag for your Kixtag with just a couple of clicks (Kixtag Premium).
 However, generally speaking you want the maximum number of people to scan with the minimum of fuss.
 That means high contrast (strong, dark colours) and avoiding pale yellow squares on a pale orange background !

 Testing QR Codes